 In this series called Member Showcase, we publish interviews with members of The Oracles.
-This interview is with Jay Wright, founder and CEO of the Ecommerce Equation and co-founder of two multimillion-dollar e-commerce stores.
+This interview is with Nathan Mummert, CEO of Wildfire Marketing Secrets, a lead-generation agency with a focus on paid media.
 It was condensed by The Oracles.

 Who are you?

 Nathan Mummert: I’m a husband, father, and serial entrepreneur.
 In the last decade, I’ve been an integral part of seven online startups, including two that sold for six figures within three years.

 After years of marketing my own businesses, I realized that I really enjoyed marketing and had become quite good at it.
 So in 2018, my brother, Jordan, and I started a marketing agency that focuses on generating leads through paid media.

 Nathan Mummert: My proudest moment was the day I sold my first company, TasteofInk.com, just three years after launching it.
 I remember posting hundreds of ads on Craigslist in the beginning, offering free business card designs to anyone who would print their business cards with us.
 Surprisingly, it actually worked, and we got a handful of clients that way.
 Soon afterward, we learned how to set ourselves apart by being unique and the best in our field.

 What excites you the most about your business right now?

 Nathan Mummert: We absolutely love what we do.
 Hearing our clients’ success stories is extremely rewarding, and we cherish the influence we have in their lives.

 The competition is steep in our industry.
 There are thousands of companies that offer lead generation.
 But we’ve found that very few focus on quality and tailor their services to their clients’ needs.
 We are excited to be a breath of fresh air for our clients by being different, showing them we care, and actually getting tangible results.